ChrisEssery/group-project/Portfolio/Conclusion.md

 To reflect on whether our project objectives were met, let's turn to the objectives we set ourselves and assess whether each of these was met.
 Consider the first of these:

-  * Build and deploy a responsive SPA using the MEAN stack, as per the project brief.
+  * *Build and deploy a responsive SPA using the MEAN stack, as per the project brief.*

 With this objective, it is fair to say that we were successful.

-  * Implement a login, leaderboard and two board games with multiplayer functionality and video chat.
+  * *Implement a login, leaderboard and two board games with multiplayer functionality and video chat.*

+With this objective, we.

-  * Conduct extensive user testing through the development lifecycle, in line with the agile framework, to ensure the product meets the needs of the end-user.
+  * *Conduct extensive user testing through the development lifecycle, in line with the agile framework, to ensure the product meets the needs of the end-user.*

+With this objective, we.

-  * Explore the effectiveness of this platform for improving states of wellbeing in end-users through user testing and self-report questionnaires.
+  * *Explore the effectiveness of this platform for improving states of wellbeing in end-users through user testing and self-report questionnaires.*
-  * Deliver an SPA that can be used as a tool that is fun, engaging and easy to use.

-Let's begin with the first of these objectives.
+We were unable to complete this objective due to the time constraints placed on use.
+This would be a good extension though.

+  * *Deliver a SPA that is easy to use and doesn't exclude the end-users because of their lower levels of digital literacy.*

+With this objective, it is fair to say that we were successful.

 ## Impact of Covid-19